TheLartians/PackageProject.cmake/README.md

   # semicolon separated list of the project's dependencies
   DEPENDENCIES "fmt 7.1.3;cxxopts 2.2.0"
   # (optional) create a header containing the version info
   # note that the path should be lowercase
   VERSION_HEADER "${PROJECT_NAME}/version.h"
   # (optional) install your library with a namespace (do NOT add extra '::')
   NAMESPACE ${PROJECT_NAMESPACE}
+  # (optional) disable the versioning of install destinations
+  NO_VERSION_SUFFIX
 )
 ```